-This aromatic one-pot veggie sauce makes for a perfect weeknight dinner.
-The sauce combines a host of vegetables that are simmered in a creamy sauce with center-cut pork chops.
+This aromatic creamy vegetable sauce with pork makes for a perfect weeknight dinner.
+The sauce combines simmered vegetables in a creamy sauce with center-cut pork chops.

-Moving along, today, I will be sharing an easy one-pot dish that is quick and easy to put together.
-Honestly, don’t we all love to minimize dishwashing, especially after a long day of work or running errands?
-This recipe is an absolute time saver as dishwashing is kept to an absolute minimum!
+Moving along, today, I will be sharing an easy sauce for vegetables that is quick and easy to put together.
+Honestly, don't we all love to minimize dishwashing, especially after a long day of work or running errands?
+This creamy pork chops recipe is an absolute time saver as dishwashing is kept to an absolute minimum!

 One of the many reasons I love this time of the year is the abundance of fresh vegetables at our disposal.
 Buying inexpensive, in-season vegetables makes them taste so much better!.
 I visit my local grocery store for fresh vegetables, herbs, and fruits at least once or twice a week.
 It's no wonder that I invested in a bit of herb garden; I hope it pays off in a couple of months.